riazer-lab/sira/README.md

 - chroma-js
 - Ripple UI
 - daisyUI
+- @riccox/colorify

 # Used by the following projects

-- Riccox
+- Riccox Matrix
 - Meilisearch-UI

 # Feedback

-If you have any feedback, please reach out to me at [ricco@riccox.com](mailto:ricco@riccox.com)
+If you have any feedback, please reach out to me at [contact@riccox.com](mailto:contact@riccox.com)

 ## Maintainers